Have you ever had an Investment with Reliance Mutual?

 - Customers may not have been put into the right risk factor by Reliance Mutual that was comfortable for them.

-- Reliance Mutual may not have made their consumers were not advised that it takes a minimum of 5 years to see a noticeable return.
+- Reliance Mutual may not have made their consumers were not told that it takes a minimum of 5 years to see a noticeable return.

 Have Reliance Mutual mis-sold you your Investment?